How Much Does Dental Bone Grafting Cost?

 What does a bone graft cost?

 In general, the cost of a dental bone graft ranges from around $300 to $3,500 per site.
-The wide price difference comes down to the complexity of the case, the type of material used, and the level of care required.
+The wide price difference comes down to the complexity of the case, the type of material used, and the level of care needed.

-Other expenses to keep in mind
+Other expenses to consider

 Insurance may or may not help.
 Some plans offer partial coverage when the graft is considered medically necessary, but others may treat it as elective.
 It’s always a good idea to confirm benefits ahead of time.